 By Jon Coupal | Chitty Chitty Bang Bang is a Walt Disney classic from 1966 starring Dick Van Dyke as a quirky inventor who turns a broken-down Grand Prix car into a magical flying machine.
 Along with his two young children, they soar off to a fantasy land with the mission of rescuing the beloved grandfather being held in a strange make-believe city.

-There’s a particularly creepy scene in the movie where the diabolical villain lures the two kids from their hiding place.
+There’s a particularly creepy scene in the movie where the diabolical villain lures the two kids from their east inflatables reviews hiding place.
 He walks down the street yelling out, “Ice cream.
 Get some ice cream!
 Today, it’s all free!”
 The children can’t resist and they emerge from a building to get into a carriage where they are promised the sweets.
 Once inside, the curtains fall from the side of the carriage to reveal they have walked into a metal cage.

 I was reminded of this scene when Gov. Jerry Brown signed Assembly Bill 19, which mandates freshmen at California’s community colleges be given free tuition.
 The legislation, authored by Assemblyman Miguel Santiago, D-Los Angeles, would expand the current fee waiver for low-income students.
 The new grant would waive the first year of fees for all first-time, full-time students attending a California community college, regardless of need.

 To read the entire column, please click here.